Packed-Ensembles for Efficient Uncertainty Estimation: Related work

-\paragraph{Ensembles and uncertainty quantification} Bayesian Neural Networks (BNNs)~\citep{mackay1992practical, neal1995bayesian} are the cornerstone and main source of inspiration for uncertainty quantification in deep learning.
-In spite of the progress enabled by variational inference~\citep{jordan1999introduction, blundell2015weight}, BNNs remain difficult to scale and train for large DNN architectures~\citep{dusenberry2020efficient}.
-DE~\citep{DeepEnsembles} arise as a practical and efficient instance of BNNs, coarsely but effectively approximating the posterior distribution of weights~\citep{BDLProbabilisticPerspective}.
-DE are currently the best performing approach for both predictive performance and uncertainty estimation~\citep{TrustModelsUncertainty, gustafsson2020evaluating}.
+\paragraph{Ensembles and uncertainty quantification.} Bayesian Neural Networks (BNNs)~\citep{mackay1992practical, neal1995bayesian} are the cornerstone and primary source of inspiration for uncertainty quantification in deep learning.
+Despite the progress enabled by variational inference~\citep{jordan1999introduction, blundell2015weight}, BNNs remain challenging to scale and train for large DNN architectures~\citep{dusenberry2020efficient}.
+DE~\citep{DeepEnsembles} arise as a practical and efficient instance of BNNs, coarsely but effectively approximating the posterior distribution of weights~\citep{wilson2020bayesian}.
+DE are currently the best-performing approach for both predictive performance and uncertainty estimation~\citep{TrustModelsUncertainty, gustafsson2020evaluating}.

-\paragraph{Efficient Ensembles} The appealing properties in performance and diversity of DE~\citep{fort2020deep}, but also their major downside related to computational cost have inspired a large cohort of approaches aiming to mitigate it.
-BatchEnsemble~\citep{BatchEnsemble} spawns an ensemble at each layer thanks to an efficient parameterization of subnetwork specific parameters trained in parallel.
-MIMO~\citep{MIMO} shows that a large network can encapsulate multiple subnetworks using a multi-input multi-output configuration.
-A single network can be used in ensemble-mode by disabling different sub-sets of weights at each forward pass~ \citep{MCDropout,durasov2021masksembles}. \cite{liu2022deep} leverage the sparse networks training algorithm of \cite{mocanu2018} to produce ensembles of sparse networks.
-Ensembles can be computed from a single training run by collecting intermediate model checkpoints~\citep{huang2017snapshot,garipov2018loss}, by computing the posterior distribution of the weights by tracking their trajectory during training~\citep{maddox2019simple, franchi2019tradi}, by ensembling predictions over multiple augmentations of the input sample~\citep{ashukha2020pitfalls}.
-However most of these approaches require multiple forward passes.
+\paragraph{Efficient ensembles.} The appealing properties in performance and diversity of DE~\citep{fort2020deep}, but also their major downside related to computational cost, have inspired a large cohort of approaches aiming to mitigate it.
+BatchEnsemble~\citep{Wen2019batchensemble} spawns an ensemble at each layer thanks to an efficient parameterization of subnetwork-specific parameters trained in parallel.
+MIMO~\citep{havasi2021training} shows that a large network can encapsulate multiple subnetworks using a multi-input multi-output configuration.
+A single network can be used in ensemble mode by disabling different sub-sets of weights at each forward pass~ \citep{MCDropout,durasov2021masksembles}. \cite{liu2022deep} leverage the sparse networks training algorithm of \cite{mocanu2018} to produce ensembles of sparse networks.
+Ensembles can be computed from a single training run by collecting intermediate model checkpoints~\citep{huang2017snapshot,garipov2018loss}, by computing the posterior distribution of the weights by tracking their trajectory during training~\citep{maddox2019simple, franchi2019tradi}, and by ensembling predictions over multiple augmentations of the input sample~\citep{ashukha2020pitfalls}.
+However, most of these approaches require multiple forward passes.